Exporting a MySQL Database via phpMyAdmin

 - Click on Databases in the list of functions.

-- Locate the database you wish to access.
+- Locate the database name you wish to access.

 - You will then see a list of available databases in your control panel.